tylerlong/quick_orm/README.rst

     if __name__ == '__main__':
         db = Database('sqlite://')
         db.create_tables()

-        question = Question(title = 'What is Quick ORM ?', content = 'What is Quick ORM ?')
+        question = Question(title = 'What is quick_orm?', content = 'What is quick_orm?')
-        answer = Answer(question = question, content = 'Quick ORM is a python ORM which enables you to get started in less than a minute!') db.session.add_then_commit(answer)
+        answer = Answer(question = question, content = 'quick_orm is a Python ORM framework which enables you to get started in less than a minute!') db.session.add_then_commit(answer)

         question = db.session.query(Question).get(1)
         print 'The question is:', question.title
         print 'The answer is:', question.answers.first().content